How to Screen Candidates: Tips from Ag Recruiters

 7. Would you like to add anything else?

-Verify if the information you received from the candidate’s resume and interviews match up with the information from their references, and determine if they are still a candidate you would like to pursue.
+Verify if the information you received from the candidate’s resume and interviews match up with the information from their professional references, and determine if they are still a candidate you would like to pursue.

 5. Background Check